shaoyanji/shaoyanji.is-a.dev/_posts/2025-06-30-how-to-set-up-a-free-go-web-server.md

 tags: [technology, analysis, Go]
 image:
   path: https://envs.sh/ubd.jpg
-  alt: image of a cyberhacker doing something with a toaster
+  alt: A fantasy tree because tree rhymes with free
 ---

 # Best things in life are free

 I am a sucker for signing up for free things.
 Many lists of services that give me endless distraction.
 Here's one of the lists: [free-for.dev](https://free-for.dev/#/?id=web-hosting).
-I've checked out [Alwaysdata](https://www.alwaysdata.com/) and (Serv00.com)[https://serv00.com/].
+I've checked out [Alwaysdata](https://www.alwaysdata.com/) and [Serv00.com](https://serv00.com/).
 Today, I'll be mostly talking about the latter.

 ## Serving Wasm where it couldn't be served